ViolanteCodes/starry_dong_django/README.md

 This project has been subdivided into a number of functional apps,
 including:
 - a simple blog app with list and detail views
-- a contact app for contact forms
+- a contact app for contact forms, using django simple-recaptcha
 - testimonials app for editorial testimonials, which generates an internally-linked testimonials page (pull quotes linked to full reviews by leveraging primary keys.)